Frequently Asked Questions

 Q: How much do you charge for a chimney inspection / cleaning?

-It really depends on a lot of factors, including where you live, what kind of chimney you have, whether I go on the roof or not, how time consuming of a job it is, etc. When you call for a free quote, Crystal will ask questions to determine an estimate.
+It really depends on a lot of factors, including where you live, what kind of chimney you have, whether we need to go on the roof or not, how time consuming of a job it is, etc. When you call for a free estimate, we will ask questions to determine a ballpark price.
 But ultimately the price will be calculated after the work is complete.
 We are always honest, and never overcharge.
-Our prices are the lowest in the area!
+Our prices are usually the lowest in the area!

 Q: What areas do you service?

-I live in Tillamook, but I’m willing to go as far north as Seaside, as far south as Lincoln City, as far east as Beaverton, and as far southeast as Sheridan.
-In these far-flung regions I do add a small travel fee, and you may be put on a waiting list until there are more jobs in your area to make it worth the trip.
-Call for a quote!
+We are based in Tillamook, but we go as far north as Seaside, as far south as Lincoln City, and as far east as Beaverton.
+In these far-flung regions we do add a small travel fee, and you may be put on a waiting list until there are more jobs in your area to make it worth the trip.
+See our service area pages for more information.

 Q: I work during the week, do you come on saturdays?